framework-one/framework-one.github.io/source/documentation/developing-applications.markdown

 * `trace` - If `true`, FW/1 will print out debugging / tracing information at the bottom of each page.
 This can be very useful for debugging your application!
 If you want to track framework behavior across redirects, you need to enable session management in your application if you use this feature.
 (Note that FW/1 will not print out debugging / tracing information when the `renderData()` function is used.
 You can still access and output debugging / tracing information in such cases by overriding the `setupTraceRender()` function.
 See the [Reference Manual](/documentation/reference-manual.html) for more details.).
 * `routes` - An array of URL path mappings.
 This allows you to override the conventional mapping of `/section/item` to controllers.
 * `resourceRouteTemplates` - see **URL Routes** below.
+* `routesCaseSensitive` - Default `true`.
+Controls whether route matches are case-sensitive or not.
 * `diEngine` - the Dependency Injection framework that FW/1 should use.
 * `diComponent` - the dotted-path to the CFC used for the bean factory (which has sensible defaults based on `diEngine`).
 * `diLocations` - the list of folders to check for CFCs to manage; defaults to `"model,controllers"`.